 Children who start visiting the dentist from a young age often enjoy healthier smiles with lower rates of childhood cavities.

 “Nothing is as important as Family, or as special as children.
 Our entire team is committed to making your child’s dental experience the best possible ” —Dr. Vijay Patel

 Pediatric tooth decay is considered a childhood health epidemic.
 Higher rates of childhood cavities tend to lead to poor oral health throughout life.
 Setting your child up for a lifetime of healthy smiles begins at birth.

-Feeding your child a healthy, well-balanced diet low in sugar and practicing at daily at home oral hygiene is key in keeping their teeth and gums healthy.
+Feeding your child a healthy, well-balanced diet low in sugar and practicing at-home oral hygiene daily is key in keeping their teeth and gums healthy.
 A spike in sugar intake in the American diet is a leading culprit in the rise of childhood tooth decay.
 Never give your child soda or juice in a bottle and try to limit their intake of sugary beverages altogether.

 Dental sealants are a safe and effective way to reduce the risk of childhood tooth decay.
-Sealants can be applied during your child’s routine checkup.
-The process is quick, painless and can reduce instances of cavities up to 80%.
-Your child’s dentist will essentially paint the sealant on the surface of the teeth and in the crown of each molar.
-The gel is dried with a special light creating a shield to keep bacteria from building in hard to brush areas.
+The dentist can apply sealants during your child’s routine checkup.
+The process is quick, painless, and can reduce instances of cavities up to 80%.
+Your child’s dentist will essentially paint the sealant on the surface of the teeth and on the crown of each molar.
+The dentist dries the gel with a special light, creating a shield to keep bacteria from building in hard to brush areas.

 A Better Dentist Office Experience for Children

 No drills, no needles, no stress- dental-free fillings improve your child’s dentist office experience.